-Recognized as a skilled mediator and arbitrator, Floyd is a member of the Panel of Neutrals for the Alternative Dispute Resolution Program sponsored jointly by the International Trademark Association and the International Institute for Conflict Prevention & Resolution and is on the list of mediators/arbitrators recommended by the US District Court for the Northern District of Illinois for Lanham Act cases filed in that district.
+Floyd earned a summary judgment victory for PepsiCo, which had been found liable for millions of dollars in a previous similar case.
+Similarly, Floyd secured a summary judgment victory for Microsoft, affirmed on appeal, involving a claimed infringement arising out of its X-Box product.Floyd is consistently ranked among the top intellectual property litigators in the United States by Chambers USA, Legal 500, Law360, the National Law Journal, and other outlets.
+Recognized as a skilled mediator and arbitrator, he is a member of the Panel of Neutrals for the Alternative Dispute Resolution Program sponsored by the International Trademark Association.
+He is on the list of mediators/arbitrators recommended by the US District Court for the Northern District of Illinois for Lanham Act cases.